Bahnhofsplatz 9,

 Marvel, explore and experience: That is the motto of the field of experience for developing the senses.
 The activity trail opens every year in May on the Wöhrder Wiese to the east of Nuremberg's Old Town.
 Until mid-September, young and old alike can give free rein to their senses and explore the world both analogue and outdoors.
 How do you make a stone sound just by rubbing it?
 What melodies can be played on a dendrophone?
 How do you get a large balance disc to "float"?
 Numerous stations make you want to try things out.
 On warm summer days, younger explorers in particular will enjoy the refreshing water experiences on site, where they can fight a shower duel or drive a scoop wheel.

 The sensory trail also offers plenty for the eyes: discs whose rotation changes our view of the environment, colours that are suddenly no longer so easy to name.
-Those who like to try things out can be surprised.
-Visitors in wheelchairs can enjoy this special physical experience on the wheelchair swing.
+Those who like to try things out may be surprised.
+New since summer 2021 is the wheelchair swing.
+Visitors in wheelchairs can enjoy this special physical experience on the Field of Experience.

-The Field of Experience was first held in 1989.
+The Field of Experience was held for the first time in 1989.
 Back then, it was a one-off guest event, but it returned to Nuremberg seven years later and has become a popular annual event highlight, especially for families.

 The course is open to private visitors with online registration at weekends and during school holidays.
 It is reserved for groups on school days.